 IMPORTANT NOTES: PRAXIS II testing requirements are waived for out-of-state applicants who hold a valid (Indiana) license and have taught for a minimum of three years.
 Kentucky does NOT recognize teaching credential which were gained in Indiana by test only.
 Kentucky will only add to your original license by completion of an additional training program.
 Our Special Education Dual Certification is recognized by Kentucky at this time but does require an additional PRAXIS II exam.

-Applicants can find up-to-date information about OAE testing and schedule future examinations on the OAE testing website at http://www.oh.nesinc.com/.
+Applicants can find up-to-date information about Ohio licensure testing and schedule future examinations on the testing website at http://www.oh.nesinc.com/

 *Early Childhood Education - Grades P-3